mprtcz/SQLCommandsTask/README.md

 # SQLCommandsTask
-A collection of .sql files required to complete a task.
+A collection of .sql files required to complete given task.

+For MySQL relevant files stored in MySQL folder.
+Executing them by given order will create a schema, populate it with sample INSERT statements and retrieve information required by task description.

+  1. Execute `create.sql` to create XF schema with defined tables: Country, City and Building

+  2. Execute `insert.sql` to insert sample values into tables

+  3. Execute `select1.sql` to retrieve information about countries where a total number of inhabitants (population) in all cities is greater than 400.

+  4. Execute `select2.sql` to retrieve names of countries that have no buildings at all.

-Files working with SQLite3.
+Files in directory SQLite3 working with SQLite3.
 Newest version of SQLite3 available at [SQLite official page](https://www.sqlite.org/download.html)

   1. Run sqlite3.exe